regex <[ ]>

 say '"in quotes"' ~~ / '"' * '"'/;

-+ in the examples above are explained in section Quantifier.
++ in the examples above are explained in the next section on quantifiers.

 Just as you can use the